 GROW ON CAMPUS

 For the modern school system or corporate campus of today, The Freight Farms platform provides the opportunity to integrate sustainable food production into core business models to make high-quality food a staple of the culture.
 Create easy access to fresh produce, enhancing student and employee wellness on and off campus.

 GROW FOOD ANYWHERE

 The Freight Farms platform enables you to supply local food at the scale you need today while providing the infrastructure for you to easily expand in the future.
-By providing the tools, infrastructure and support anyone can become a freight farmer, regardless of background experience.
+By providing the you tools, infrastructure, and support, you can become a Freight Farmer, regardless of background experience.

 Transparency On Your Plates

 Growing from seed to harvest allows for greater control over the food supply, and provides a clear story of exactly how food is grown.
-Using only essential nutrients and non GMO seeds ensures clean, fresh produce.
+Using only essential nutrients and non-GMO seeds ensures clean and fresh produce.

 Inside the insulated container is an advanced system for creating the perfect growing environment.
-Controlled climate conditions facilitate uniform growth independent of the exterior environment, allowing for the growth of a wide variety of lettuces, herbs, and small veggies.
+A closed, controlled climate system facilitates the growth of a wide variety of lettuces, herbs, and small veggies.